 The foot posts of my bed frames weren’t level with the foot board, so I sawed the tops of the legs off and sanded them smooth.
-They still weren’t perfect, but the foam and wadding would hide that later on.
+Foam and wadding will hide any rough kinks.

 Figure out how tall you want your headboard to be and build it up, gluing the wood together and securing it with metal braces.
 I just used long ones on the sides, but an extra set on the back would make it even stronger.
 I used angle brackets on the inside corners.

-Cut a sheet of particle board to cover your frame, but have it finish above where the mattress will sit, otherwise the mattress won’t fit on when you’re done.
+Cut a sheet of particle board to cover your frame, but have it stop short of where the mattress will sit, otherwise the mattress won’t fit on when you’re done.
 Nail it to the frame.

 Trim it out with thin wood trim.
-I think mine was 1″ wide and maybe 1/4″ thick.
+Mine was 1″ wide x 1/4″ thick.
 This is what you’ll be securing your nail heads to later on.

 Next I cut a piece of 1″ thick foam to fit inside my trim, and attached it with spray glue.
-This is just to hold it in place so you can get the wadding on.
+This will hold it in place so you can get the wadding on.

 Speaking of wadding, that comes next – stapled around the whole headboard.

-Cut the corners once the back is stapled on so there aren’t any lumpy bits.
+Cut the corners once the back is stapled on so there’s no excess wadding.